forcedotcom/source-deploy-retrieve/contributing/metadata.md

 The script will:
 1. Look for missing types (similar to the completeness test)
 2. For missing types, generate a project and scratch org that includes the Features/Settings
-3. Running force:mdapi:describemetadata to get the describe
+3. Run `force:mdapi:describemetadata` to get the describe
 4. Modifying the registry to include the newly found types

 ```shell